 - CYBERNETICS, PUNK, FASHION, COUNTERCULTURE, THEATRE, ART, HISTORY.

 In keeping with the technological times we live in, there are also a number of resources online.
-After all, If Charles Dickens were alive today he would be blogging, instructing people from his iPad, laptop or smartphone, for this is the way readership is now acquired.
+After all, If Charles Dickens were alive today he would be blogging at All The Year Round dot com, instructing people from his iPad, laptop or smartphone, for this is the way readership is now acquired.
 And imagine what Oscar Wilde could do with twitter!